Canberra Floriade 2006

 Fitness challenge week 12

-Posted by jerry on October 2nd, 2006 — Posted in Journal
+Posted by Jerry on October 2nd, 2006 — Posted in Journal

 Well, despite missing two days this week the count is a respectable 58,355 steps for this week – thanks to a Full Circle gig on Thursday night.
 But having been doing this with sharon for three months now, I haven’t lost any weight at all – it’s not because of the scones… or the jam … or even the cream… but perhaps it has something to do with the combination of these three?